Dispute resolution bodies

 The student must normally first complete the provider’s internal procedures before bringing a complaint to us.
 The student is not required to meet with us during our review of the complaint.

 Our reviews are normally conducted in writing.
-However, we may accept evidence orally, for example, by telephone, where it is appropriate to do so (for example, where a student has a disability which makes written communication difficult).
+However, we may accept evidence orally, for example, by telephone, where it is appropriate to do so (for example, as a reasonable adjustment for a disabled student).
+And students may also request a video call to help progress their complaint.

 Withdrawal of complaint